Egyptian court sentences top Muslim Brotherhood leader to death

 "It seems that these sentences are aimed at striking fear and terror into the hearts of those who oppose the interim government."

+Washington froze some of its military aid in October after Mursi's overthrow and the violent crackdown on his supporters.

+Last week, Washington promised 10 attack helicopters to aid a fight against Islamist militants in the Sinai Peninsula.

-The political turmoil that has gripped Egypt and a fast-growing Islamist insurgency have harmed the economy, which grew by a meagre 2.1 percent last year.
+The political turmoil that has gripped Egypt and an Islamist insurgency based in the Sinai have hammered the economy, which grew by a meagre 2.1 percent last year.

 "In a month, Egypt sentences more people to death than the rest of the world combined.
 It is not the kind of news to rekindle confidence," Angus Blair, chairman of business and economic forecasting think-tank Signet, wrote on Twitter.